MRWolves/standards/documentation-guide.md

 3. **Source Documentation**:  This includes comments, meaningful naming conventions, and best-practices for code design and readability.
 This ensures that advanced users are able investigate, debug, and/or modify the tool when necessary.

 It is important to note that this "layering" is not perfect: these layers overlap, and depend on each other.
 Usage documentation should refer extensively to API documentation.
 API documentation is often source-generated, and so overlaps with best practices for code commenting.
 Nevertheless, this provides us with a baseline framework with which we can situate our best-practices.

+The standards for each layer will be covered below in reverse-order, as that is the order in which the documentation is naturally developed during the course of code development.